Port of Limassol

 Cyprus is the kind of destination where you have to venture off the beaten track to uncover the true nature of the place.
 At first glance, Limassol is a low-rise, sun-baked, urban sprawl, slightly chaotic and architecturally uninspiring.
-Scratch the surface, and you'll find a tangle of shady, pedestrianised streets in the medieval centre; ancient mosques alongside Greek Orthodox churches; and broad shopping boulevards, lined with boutiques that showcase up-and-coming designers.
-A recent wave of ultra-chic hotels is bringing a new, hip clientele to what has, for years, been a pleasant -- but not exactly cutting-edge -- destination, in terms of style and cuisine.
+Scratch the surface, particularly around the castle area, and you'll find a tangle of shady, pedestrianized streets in the medieval center; ancient mosques alongside Greek Orthodox churches; and broad shopping boulevards, lined with boutiques that showcase up-and-coming designers.
+Its waterfront, still in the process of being developed, offers a sculpture park and lovely vistas of the bay.
+All in all, Limassol has, for years, been a pleasant -- if not exactly cutting-edge -- destination, in terms of style and cuisine.

 Immediately outside the town are rolling hills, olive and citrus groves and tiny villages, where locals still use donkeys for transport.
 Limassol is at the heart of the island's wine-growing industry, and visitors will see dusty vineyards, clinging to the sun-bleached, sloping hills.

-But, what visitors to Cyprus always remember is the friendliness of the people.
+Visitors to Cyprus tend to remember the friendliness of its people.
 Everybody in the hospitality trade speaks English, and everybody -- from taxi drivers to taverna proprietors -- will engage visitors in conversation.
 People are not on the make here, although they're pretty entrepreneurial; they're just naturally and delightfully hospitable.